 In spite of these challenges, and thanks to recent methodological advances in quantifying or overcoming them, global warming levels provide a robust and useful integration mechanism.
-They allow knowledge from various domains within WGI and across the three WGs to be integrated and communicated (Cross-Chapter Box 11.1).
-In this report, Chapters 4, 8, 11, 12 and the Atlas provide information specific to certain warming levels, highlighting the regional differences, but also the approximate scalability of regional climate change, that can arise from even a 0.5°C shift in global mean temperatures.
-Furthermore, building on WGI insights into physical climate system responses (Cross-Chapter Box 7.1), WGIII will use peak and end-of-century global warming levels to classify a broad set of scenarios.
+They allow knowledge from various domains within WGI and across the three WGs to be integrated and communicated (Cross Chapter Box 11.1).
+In this report, Chapters 4, 8, 11, 12 and the Atlas provide information specific to certain warming levels, highlighting the regional differences, but also the approximate scalability of regional climate change, that can arise from even a 0.5°C shift in global-mean temperatures.
+Furthermore, building on WGI insights into physical climate system responses (Cross-Chapter Box 7.1 in Chapter 7), WGIII will use peak and end-of-century global warming levels to classify a broad set of scenarios.

-1.6.3 Cumulative Carbon Dioxide Emissions
+1.6.3 Cumulative CO2 emissions

-The AR5 WGI (IPCC, 2013a) and SR1.5 (IPCC, 2018) highlighted the near-linear relationship between cumulative carbon emissions and global mean warming (Sections 1.3 and 5.5).
+The WGI AR5 (IPCC, 2013a) and the SR1.5 (IPCC, 2018) highlighted the near-linear relationship between cumulative carbon emissions and global mean warming (Section 1.3; Section 5.5).
 This implies that continued CO2 emissions will cause further warming and changes in all components of the climate system, independent of any specific scenario or pathway.
 This is captured in the TCRE concept, which relates CO2-induced global mean warming to cumulative carbon emissions (Chapter 5).
-This Report thus uses cumulative CO2 emissions to compare the climate response across scenarios, and to categorize emissions scenarios (Figure 1.29).
-The advantage of using cumulative CO2 emissions is that it is an inherent emissions scenario characteristic rather than an outcome of the scenariobased projections, where uncertainties in the cause-effect chain - from emissions to atmospheric concentrations to temperature change - are important.
+This Report thus uses cumulative CO2 emissions to compare the climate response across scenarios, and to categorise emission scenarios (Figure 1.29).
+The advantage of using cumulative CO2 emissions is that it is an inherent emission scenario characteristic rather than an outcome of the scenario-based projections, where uncertainties in the cause-effect chain from emissions to atmospheric concentrations to temperature change are important.

-There is also a close relationship between cumulative total GHG emissions and cumulative CO2 emissions for scenarios in the SR1.5 scenario database (Figure 1.29; IPCC, 2018).
-The dominance of CO2 compared to other well-mixed GHGs (Figure 1.29 and Section 5.2.4) allows policymakers to make use of the carbon budget concept (Section 5.5) in a policy context, in which GWP-weighted combinations of multiple GHGs are used to define emissions targets.
-A caveat is that cumulative GWP-weighted CO2 equivalent emissions over the next decades do not yield exactly the same temperature outcomes as the same amount of cumulative CO2 emissions, because atmospheric perturbation lifetimes of the various GHGs differ.
-While carbon budgets are not derived using GWP-weighted emissions baskets but rather by explicit modelling of non-CO2-induced warming (Section 5.5 and Cross-Chapter Box 7.1), the policy frameworks based on GWP-weighted emissions baskets can still make use of the insights from remaining cumulative carbon emissions for different warming levels.
+There is also a close relationship between cumulative total greenhouse gas emissions and cumulative CO2 emissions for scenarios in the SR1.5 scenario database (IPCC, 2018; Figure 1.29).
+The dominance of CO2 compared to other well-mixed greenhouse gases (Figure 1.29; Chapter 5, Section 5.2.4) allows policymakers to make use of the carbon budget concept (Chapter 5, Section 5.5) in a policy context, in which GWP-weighted combinations of multiple greenhouse gases are used to define emission targets.
+A caveat is that cumulative GWP-weighted CO2 equivalent emissions over the next decades do not yield exactly the same temperature outcomes as the same amount of cumulative CO2 emissions, because atmospheric perturbation lifetimes of the various greenhouse gases differ.
+While carbon budgets are not derived using GWP-weighted emission baskets but rather by explicit modelling of non-CO2 induced warming (Chapter 5, Section 5.5; Cross-Chapter Box 7.1 in Chapter 7), the policy frameworks based on GWP-weighted emission baskets can still make use of the insights from remaining cumulative carbon emissions for different warming levels.